Malocottin/sql-class-2/README.md

 SELECT * FROM test;
 *Stellios

-The code is 'SELECR *'
+The code is 'SELECT *'